dgunawan/product-delivery-ingredients/index.md

 * Think self-monitoring, self-regulating and self-healing mechanisms
 * Use the the [Technology Radar](https://www.thoughtworks.com/radar) from Thoughtworks to guide your team’s architecture decisions

-> Can’t do architecture without programming, and can’t do programming without architecture
+> "Can’t do architecture without programming, and can’t do programming without architecture" - Martin Fowler
-> **Martin Fowler**

 ### Development environment
 * Choose a well-known (and free) IDE (unless it’s .Net or C# - use Visual Studio)